bergsans/archaize-js/text/6_on_polyfills_in_arch-js.md

 convenience.
 JavaScript is  interpreted  in real-time,  you can't compile it an end up with some sort of executable file (unless you make use of  some kind of 'external' framework).
-This true for the browser, as well as for Node.js.
-Sometimes it's  unclear what  actually  belongs to  the language,  and what's an 'alien' implementation.
+This  is true  for the  browser, as  well  as  for  Node.js.
+Sometimes it's unclear what actually belong to the language,
+and what's an 'alien' implementation.

 Can we  i.e. say that `addEventListener`,  a browser method, is a part  of JavaScript, `CreateEvent` in  Node.js are part